didil/nginx-lb-updater/README.md

 # NGINX Load Balancer Updater API

-Allows updating a nginx L4 load balancer setup through a JSON API
+Allows updating an Nginx L4 load balancer setup through a JSON API

 ## How it works
 1 / The API receives the updates